 It’s the classic Capture the Flag game revolutionized with futuristic glow-in-the-dark lights.
 Break friends out of jail, sneak into enemy territory, protect your base and steal the glowing flag to win.
 Each game box includes two glowing orbs to use as the “flags,” color-coded LED bracelets to differentiate team members, glowing jail markers, and a rulebook.
 As an extra bonus, each kit includes 12 game variation cards that provide you with new ways to play Capture the Flag, as well as other games.
 It’s a great way to bring people of all ages together – kids, teens, even normally boring adults.
-Click here to purchase on amazon.com.
+Click here to purchase Capture the Flag REDUX.

 6. Corn Hole / Washer Toss